 Fret Material Offered

-These days I use fretwire primarily from Jescar and Stewart McDonald as it is consistently shaped of high quality materials with a well formed tang and barbs.
-I stock most of the available sizes and materials in the above supplier hyperlinks.
+These days I use fretwire primarily from Jescar as it is consistently shaped of high quality materials with a well formed tang and barbs.
+I stock most of the available sizes and materials.

 I prefer to discuss the sizes by crown height and width; tang size is relatively similar in that I often modify the tang to appropriately fit the slots as necessary.
 The 6xxx numbers are old Dunlop designations and may not be the same actual dimensions between different suppliers; the most common example of this is Warmoth’s 6105 designation of .095” wide by .047” tall is slightly wider and significantly shorter than the most common 6105 size of .090” wide by .055” tall.
 See the Measuring Fret Size page for more info.